-Everyday activities can make you feel short of breath, for example:
+Everyday activities can make you feel short of breath.

 - getting dressed

 - walking to the bathroom

 When you learn to control your breathing, your stamina will improve.
 You will then be able to do more before feeling short of breath.

 Feeling short of breath may make you feel panicked or anxious.
 This can make your shortness of breath worse.

 When you feel short of breath try to:

 - stop speaking and moving